saveenr/usql-tutorial/chapter1/your-first-usql-script.md

 U-SQL keywords are case sensitive.
 Keep this in mind - it's one of the most common errors people run into.

 **Reading and Writing Files**

 The `EXTRACT` statement reads from files.
 The built-in extractor called `Extractors.Tsv` handles Tab-Separated-Value files.

 The `OUTPUT` statement writes to files.
 The built-in outputter called `Outputters.Tsv` handles Tab-Separated-Value files.

 We'll cover reading and writing to U-SQL tables in later chapters.
+Later, we'll also learn how to make custom extractors.

 **Schema for files and Header Rows**